 Nory is of the emotionally inclined dissociative type.
 The common Post-Traumatic Stress symptoms are all there, but what she places importance on is her inner state, emotionally and physically.
 As there is high energy charge and disruption in the body and mind due to repeated traumatic abuse, her focus on emotion and body is disproportionate and makes her prone to contracting allergies and being influenced by others.

 Nory is acutely aware of her traumatic state and has been to several therapists.
 She says therapy has been helpful, but her symptoms have remained.
 To work with Nory, it is important first and foremost to contain what she is feeling by establishing safety and resourcefulness.
 Emotionally inclined dissociative types tend to indulge in their emotional states and will find ways and means of validating what they feel.
 It is necessary to work from bottom-up (containing sensation and emotion towards psycho-education) at first, but at some point, it has to be made clear to her how she keeps that state alive by dissociation and over-emphasis on her body and emotions.
 This will assist in uncoupling the continual releasement and building up of emotion, which has become her coping mechanism to deal with being overwhelmed.

 Both dissociative types have their challenges.

-To work through trauma is not particularly pleasant but certainly can be very rewarding.
-It is necessary though, to have the positive desire to really want to be healed, because that is the catalyst to the process.
-This is a tough one because on the one hand you want to heal and on the other hand you don’t want to come anywhere near approaching the pain.
-However, an experienced trauma therapist will help you contain, release and put things in perspective and press on the brakes, when necessary, in the unfolding of the therapeutic process – providing safety and preventing re-traumatization.
+To work through trauma is not particularly pleasant, but it can also be very rewarding.
+It is necessary, though, to have the positive desire to really want to be healed because that is the catalyst to the process.
+This is a tough one because, on the one hand, you want to heal, and on the other hand, you don’t want to come anywhere near approaching the pain.
+However, an experienced trauma therapist will help you contain, release and put things in perspective and press on the brakes, when necessary, in the unfolding of the therapeutic process, thus providing safety and preventing retraumatization.